 - Make sure everything is sealed and secured.
 No seals should be open on anything.

 - Keep light away from all of the foods you store.
-Light can make some foods to spoil.
+Light can cause some foods to spoil.

 There are many ideas you can use when preserving food:

-- A vacuum sealer may also be used to assist store all kinds of foods.
-This will prevent oxygen atoms out of the way so the foods will not decompose very fast.
+- A vacuum sealer may also be used to store all kinds of foods.
+This will prevent oxygen atoms from escaping so the foods will not decompose quickly.

 - You can even dehydrate foods by using a traditional food dehydrator.
-Extracting the moisture from foods will assist you to keep them from rotting.
-You can always rehydrate foods later on if you feel the need to do so.
+Extracting the moisture from foods will assist you in keeping them from rotting.
+You can rehydrate foods later on if you need to do so.

 Drying and Canning Foods:

-Drying and canning foods are not too hard to do if you know the process.
+Drying and canning foods are not too hard if you know the process.

-A dehydrator is crucial for aiding you to take care of some of your foods, enabling you to dry off all sorts of foods.
-The foods can be heated at a moderate temperature lower than what a conventional oven has.
-Simultaneously, the moisture in the foods will be eliminated, therefore making everything to be dry.
+A dehydrator is crucial for aiding you in taking care of some of your foods, enabling you to dry off all sorts of foods.
+The foods can be heated at a moderate temperature lower than a conventional oven.
+Simultaneously, the moisture in the foods will be eliminated, making everything dry.